dm248/dm248.github.io/posts/20201015_shellsort.md

 * $$a_1 > \{a_2, ... a_6, d_1, ... d_7\}$$,

-where the set notation here means is that $$a_1$$ is bigger than any number in the set.
+where the set notation here means that $$a_1$$ is bigger than any number in the set.
 Then, from condition iii) we have $$c_1 < d_4$$, so

 * $$a_1 > \{a_2, ... a_6, c_1, ... c_6, d_1, ... d_7\}$$,